 In 2016 I co-founded Disberse with Ben Joakim, a fintech start-up with the ambition to develop a new type of blockchain-based financial institution for the aid industry.
 We saw finance as the leverage point for changing the aid industry, not just to make it more efficient and transparent, but more accountable and decentralised.

-We had a good run with Disberse, but the Covid-19 pandemic came at the worst possible time for us.
-Although we were ideally positioned to deliver during the pandemic, our investment round collapsed and we had to close out the company.
+We had a good run with Disberse – even selected as one Nesta’s New Radicals – but the Covid-19 pandemic came at the worst possible time.
+Although we were ideally positioned to deliver, our investment round collapsed and we had to close out the company.
 We left a complete record of our experience on our website.

 My most recent work as a humanitarian consultant has been around digital issues.
-I worked with an inter-agency NGO group to develop a basic concept for portable digital ID for refugees, did research with Caribou Digital on refugee identity in digital practice, and I’m now working with ICRC to develop a digital risk framework.
+I did research with Caribou Digital on refugee identity in digital practice, worked with ICRC to develop a digital risk framework, and as of 2023 I’m working with the CCD Network to introduce data stewardship to the humanitarian sector.

 I’ve been lucky to have a lot of variety in my work.
 I worked on projects with non-governmental organisations, the Red Cross and Red Crescent movement, UN agencies, governments, universities, military forces , and advising companies such as Microsoft, Yahoo! and Google on their strategies for supporting disaster response.